Coding guidelines

 Best practices

-• The code should compile without warnings (use --enable-werror SCons option).
+• The code should compile without warnings.
+Use --enable-werror option to turn warnings into errors.

 • Cover every component with class-level unit tests if possible.
 Additionally, cover high-level features with pipeline-level integration tests.
 We use CppUTest.